 Tree decorating is a whole family affair, so ours is full of cardboard and craft paper creations.
 It’s even got tinsel on it, at the kids’ request.
 There are bits with loads of baubles clumped together and other bits that are rather sparse, and the beads are especially wonky this time around.

 We have a cute tradition where, every year, each kid picks out a unique ornament to buy for the tree.
 The idea is that when they set up their first home, they’ll each get a sentimental start on their own Christmas decorating.
 I’ll admit that I do try to steer them towards things that are white, silver or gold.
-Thankfully they’ve both been happy to go with that, so far!
+Thankfully it’s worked so far!

-Some of my most favourite decorations are the little photo frames of each kid on their first Christmas day.
-I’d quite like to add to these – like maybe one every five years or something.
+Some of my favourite decorations are the little photo frames of each kid on their first Christmas day.

-Apart from the big tree, the rest of the decorations are pretty minimal.
+Aside from the Christmas tree, the rest of the decorations are minimal.
 There are a few smaller trees (including one in each kid’s room) and a garland over the cupboards.
 Outside, there’s a wreath on the door and some fairy lights.
-We don’t have a lot of space to store stuff, and I actually find that adding lots of seasonal decor makes the house feel cluttered, which stresses me out.
-I like it in other peoples houses, just not my own!
+There’s not much space to store stuff in this house, and I find that adding lots of seasonal decor makes the house feel cluttered, which stresses me out.
+To each their own, but I prefer minimal in my own home.